Virtual Machine (VM)

 - using a recent version of VirtualBox is strongly recommended: currently this is 6.x, whereas you may get 5.x when using some package managers,

-- when using a Windows-based host, you may also need to install an X server (e.g., Xming) in order to support forwarded X11 client interfaces, and
+- you may also need to install an X server in order to support forwarded X11 client interfaces: examples include Xming or Cygwin/X for Windows, and XQuartz for MacOS,

 -